jialingkun/SmartWebViewCompact/README.md

 ```

 ### STEP 3 : XML Layout Implementation
+Assuming that you start fresh project with only activity_main.xml
-Your XML Layout (activity_main.xml) should look like this:
+Your XML Layout should look like this:

 activity_main.xml
  ```xml